WDWS: Programming

+WDWS airs a mix of local news, talk, agricultural reports and sports shows along with nationally syndicated programs.
+A local weekday drive time program, The DWS Morning Show, is hosted by Dave Gentry and C.W.
+Greer.
+In late mornings, Brian Barnhart hosts the long-running call-in show, Penny for Your Thoughts.
+In late afternoons, Scott Beatty hosts Sports Talk, with a focus on the Illinois Fighting Illini teams.
+Weekday syndicated programs include The Clay Travis and Buck Sexton Show; Markley, Van Camp and Robbins; CBS Eye on The World with John Batchelor; Red Eye Radio and America in the Morning.

+On weekends, speciaty shows are heard on health, money, gardening, home repair, technology and sports.
+Syndicated programs include The Kim Komando Show, The Money Pit Home Improvement Radio Show, The Ramsey Show with Dave Ramsey, Face The Nation, Meet The Press, the CBS News Weekend Roundup and Fox Sports Radio.
+Most hours begin with an update from CBS News Radio.

-WDWS and sister station WHMS-FM are the flagship stations for University of Illinois Fighting Illini football and basketball.
-WDWS also carries Fox Sports Radio programs on weekends.
+WDWS and sister station WHMS-FM are the flagship stations for Illinois Fighting Illini football and basketball.
+Chicago White Sox baseball games also air on WDWS.
+In addition, the station carries Fox Sports Radio programs on weekends.

 History

+Early years

-WDWS signed on for the first time on January 24, 1937.
+WDWS signed on the air on January 24, 1937.
 It was the area's first commercial radio station.
 (WILL 580 AM, the non-commercial radio station of the University of Illinois, dates its start to the 1920s.)

-David W. Stevick, publisher of the News-Gazette, had applied for a license in 1935, and his wife Helen and daughter Marajen continued the project.
+David W. Stevick, publisher of The News-Gazette, had applied for a license in 1935, and his wife Helen and daughter Marajen continued the project.
 They named the station WDWS in his honor.
 In 1937, WDWS became a CBS Radio Network affiliate.
 It carried CBS's line up of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."

 In 1949, WDWS added an FM station at 97.5 MHz.
 For most of its early years, WDWS-FM simulcast the programming of WDWS 1400.
 In 1988 it switched its call sign to WHMS-FM to establish a separate identity.

+Fighting Illini

-The two stations are the flagship stations for Illinois Fighting Illini football and basketball games, a role that WDWS has held throughout its history.
+WDWS-AM-FM are the flagship stations for Illinois Fighting Illini football and basketball games, a role that WDWS 1400 has held throughout its history.
 Longtime sports director Jim Turpin also doubled as the radio voice of the Illini from 1960 until 2002.
 WDWS also airs the Illini women's basketball, volleyball, and baseball games exclusively.

 WDWS was the east central Illinois network affiliate for the St. Louis Cardinals baseball broadcasts from when it signed on until 2010.
-WDWS broadcast the Chicago Cubs in 2011, however Cubs games moved to WGKC in 2012.
+WDWS broadcast the Chicago Cubs in 2011, however Cubs games moved to country music station 105.9 WGKC in 2012.
+WDWS later became an affiliate of the Chicago White Sox Radio Network.